"I Often Feel I'll Get Found Out." 12 Weeks Later: "I Often Feel Calm and In Control."

 As he put it:

-“That is who I am.
+"That is who I am.
 Whatever happens with my work.
-No one who played golf with me yesterday was from work.
-They didn’t really even care about work.”
+No one who played golf with yesterday was from work.
+They didn't really even care about work."

 The After

-“You’re doing what I used to do - just jumping straight to the negative.”
+"You're doing what I used to do, just jumping straight to the negative."

 His three words at the end:

 Same job.
 Same targets.
+A different operating system underneath.

 "Stop being so hard on yourself.
 That's been a key for all of this."

-From Tyler's Testimonial:
+From Tyler's Testimonial

-- Tyler, Senior AE, SaaS
+• Tyler, Senior Account Executive, Mid-Market SaaS

 Name changed to protect the individual's privacy.